ProGamerGov/captum/captum/optim/algorithms.md

 ### DeepDream
 This loss returns the squared layer activations.
 When combined with a negative mean loss summarization, this loss will create hallucinogenic visuals commonly referred to as ‘Deep Dream’ or ’DeepDream’.

+DeepDream tries to increase the values of neurons proportional to the amount they are presently active.
+This is equivalent to maximizing the sum of the squares.
+If you remove the square, you'd be doing a direciton visualization of: ``[1,1,1,....]``.

 * Pros: Can create visually interesting images.
 * Cons: Not specific enough for most research tasks.